There is an old proverb that states, "Life is in the breath. He who half breathes half lives."

 The nasal passage is a pathway for viruses and allergens to enter your lungs.
 So the nose and sinuses are often associated with many lung disorders.
 A sinus or nasal passage inflammation may trigger reflexes and cause asthma attacks.
 And the No. 1 trigger for asthma is allergies.

-More than 26 million Americans have hay fever or pollen allergies.
-And 14.6 million Americans have asthma.
+More than 50 million Americans have hay fever or other allergies.
+And 17 million Americans have asthma.
 Oftentimes, asthma and allergies occur together.
 When they do, they can make life miserable if left untreated.

 Millions of Americans have breathing problems because of chronic obstructive pulmonary disease, or COPD, which includes emphysema and chronic bronchitis.
 Breathing problems may also stem from other serious problems such as lung cancer, tuberculosis, pneumonia, and lung disease related to HIV/AIDS.